geopm/theta-tutorial/README.md

 integrating their application with the GEOPM runtime is to analyze performance of the application without modifying its source code.
 This is shown in the COBALT script called tutorial_0.cobalt.
-This script can be submitted directly to the COBALT queue.
-The user must have the COBALT_PROJ environment variable set or the -A option must be added to the cobalt options in the script headers.
+This script can be submitted directly to the COBALT queue:

+    qsub -A <PROJECT_NAME> tutorial_0.cobalt

 The COBALT script uses the geopmaprun wrapper script for the ALPS aprun job launcher: